The Grady Nia Project's Contributions to Science

 Our years of research combined with our clinical experience show the value of culturally informed assessments and interventions designed specifically for low-income, urban, African Americans with a history of suicidal behavior and interpersonal trauma.
 Below find a summary of significant findings from Nia.
 Click here for a complete list of references.

 The Nia Project works!

-- A culturally-informed empowerment group is more effective than standard treatment for abused and suicidal African American women at:
+- A culturally-informed empowerment group is more effective than standard treatment for African American women survivors of abuse, experiencing suicidal thoughts at:

 - Decreasing general psychological distress, depressive symptoms, and suicidal ideation